FrankHassanabad/suricata-sample-data/README.md

 This is a project and repository of different outputs of Suricata run against different [pcap](https://en.wikipedia.org/wiki/Pcap) data sets.
 You can download the Suricata data sets from the releases page of this repository.
-Optionally you can read below on how to create your own data sets from your own [pcap](https://en.wikipedia.org/wiki/Pcap).
+Optionally you can read below on how to create your own data sets from your own [pcap](https://en.wikipedia.org/wiki/Pcap) files.

 # Background